qverdi/rnn_pipeline/README.md

 Currently, the app supports multiple files for the same experiment parameters and multiple files for the same the search space.
 This is handled by the `ExperimentHandler`, which assigns each data source the defined parameters.
 It is possible to have uni-variate and multi-variate time series.
 By default program will load all columns from csv, if there are more than one.
 If you want to do time series analysis for uni-variate type, make sure that csv file has only one column and that `target_column` is set to 0.
 In case, you have to do multi-variate analysis make sure to set `target_column` to the index of the desired column which will be used for prediction.
 By default RNN models will be trained on all columns, but predict value based only on column defined as `target_column`.

-After this step, the `HPOManager`, based on the experiment settings, selects the HPO Optimizer (RS, BO, GA, DE).
+After this step, the `HPOManager`, based on the experiment settings, selects the HPO Optimizer (RS, BO).
 The HPO Optimizer defines an objective function that executes the model training.
 The model is compiled and built based on the hyperparameters chosen by the HPO Optimizer.

 During model training, the `MetricCallback` is called for evaluating results.
 This happens after every epoch for the purpose of post hoc analysis.
 Metrics such as MAE, MSE, RMSE, and SMAPE on the test data are calculated, while AUNL is calculated on both the training loss and validation loss.
 These results are logged in an experiment-specific file in the output directory as `e_{experiment.id_filename}.csv`, alongside all experiment parameters, budget parameters, search space parameters, model ID, epoch number, training time, loss, and validation loss values.